AIS shopCareersSign In or register

-The Australian Sports Commission has worked with Myriad Kofkin Global to develop an Intersectionality Roadmap for the Australian sporting sector titled, An All-Inclusive approach towards governance and leadership in Australian Sport.
+The Australian Sports Commission has worked with Myriad Kofkin Global to develop an Intersectionality Roadmap for the Australian sporting sector titled, An All-Inclusive approach to governance and leadership in Australian Sport.

 The Roadmap is driven by the vision that sport should be accessible to everyone, delivering outcomes that make Australia proud.